What is Reverse Osmosis?

 Understanding Osmosis and Reverse Osmosis

-Reverse osmosis, commonly referred to as RO, is a process where a large portion of dissolved solids and other contaminants are removed from water by forcing the water through a semi-permeable reverse osmosis membrane.
+Reverse osmosis, often abbreviated as RO, removes a significant portion of dissolved solids and other contaminants from water by forcing it through a semi-permeable membrane.

 Osmosis